MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ---
 # DirectQuery in Power BI

 In Power BI Desktop or the Power BI service, you can connect to many different data sources in different ways.
-You can *import* data to Power BI, which is the most common way to get data, or connect directly to data in its original source repository, which is called *DirectQuery*.
+You can *import* data to Power BI, which is the most common way to get data.
+You can also connect directly to some data in its original source repository, which is called *DirectQuery*.
 This article primarily discusses DirectQuery capabilities.

 This article describes:

-- Different Power BI data connectivity options.
+- The different Power BI data connectivity options.
 - Guidance about when to use DirectQuery rather than import.
 - Limitations and implications of using DirectQuery.
 - Recommendations for successfully using DirectQuery.